niagaracraftsoap/tpm123/README.md

 - Secrets are never written to disk unencrypted.
 - Secrets exist only in `/run`, which is cleared on reboot.
 - Output files are `chmod 400` and `chown <user>:<user>` by default.
+- Uses the 'well-known' SRK password for `tpm_sealdata`.

 ## Requirements